Monday, 30 September 2013

 "I've seen a few episodes of Dragon Ball.
 I know it's a major work of anime, and that it has suitably huge-scale battles depicted beautifully.
 (However) there's another anime I've forgotten the name of, where loads of city buildings gets destroyed.
 I know there are loads of such scenes in anime, but this one in particular is possibly like Man of Steel.
 I'm sure it's a TV series.
 In the US it's called Birdy the Mighty.
 The city battles scenes in it are so good, they have a huge impact.
 Also, because in Man of Steel the fighting is mostly one-on-one hand-to-hand stuff, rather than in, say, The Avengers where they're fighting a huge force, the movie's much more like the fantastic style of anime than other movies."Article extract and video via NeoGaf.

 A group of girls, currently too cash poor to escape their dreary university campus, turn to armed robbery to fund a holiday.
-Once at the beach their days become an endless Bacchanalian blow out; a bright, poppy pocket life devoid of responsibilities or even downtime.
-One of the girls talks about the goof off as a religious experience.
-Squashed in next to dozens of boozed up children is the closest she's ever felt to God.
-Her life is finally how she imagines it should be - an MTV beach party.
-The girls repeat "spring break" over and over like a monastic chant, attempting to conjure up the privileged, commodity centred dream they've been sold all their lives.
+Once at the beach their days become a Bacchanalian blow out; a bright, poppy, pocket life devoid of their usual humdrum responsibilities or even a less exciting downtime.
+Everything feeds into their nonstop party.
+One of the girls talks about this goof-off in terms of it being a religious experience.
+Squashed in next to dozens of boozed up kids is the closest she's ever felt to God.
+Her life is finally how she always imagined it should be: a never-ending MTV beach party.
+The girls repeat "spring break" over and over like a monastic chant, attempting to conjure up the privileged, commodity centered American dream they've been sold all their lives.

-Eventually the situation sours and the group come into the orbit of Alien, a shamanistic Cribs criminal obsessed with living out a gangster rap narrative.
-Two of the girls recoil and flee, leaving their friends to form a polyamorous relationship with Alien based on a mutual love of automatic weapons and Britney Spears pop ballads.
-Equality is maintained by the girl's refusal to be submissive arm candy and their willingness to participate in the ridiculous dynastic struggle Alien has wished into being.
-Ultimately, Spring Breakers seems to be about the second acts middle-class white kids are allowed to have.
-Mistakes made, they have the financial and psychological resources to put their past behind them and slot back into mainstream society.
-For them, consequences are an abstraction.
+Eventually the situation sours when the group come into the orbit of Alien, a smoked-out Cribs criminal, obsessed with living out his own idea of success - in this case, an existence straight out of a gangster rap album track.
+Two of the girls recoil from this adjustment then flee, leaving their less squeamish friends to form a polyamorous relationship with Alien based on a mutual love of automatic weapons and Britney Spears pop ballads.
+Equality is maintained both by the girl's refusal to be submissive arm candy and their willingness to participate in the ridiculous dynastic struggle Alien has wished into being.
+Ultimately, Spring Breakers seems to be about the second acts middle-class white Americans are allowed to have.
+Regardless of the mistakes they make, they have the financial and psychological resources to instantly put their past behind them to slot back into mainstream society.
+For them, consequences are abstract and temporary.
 Everyone else gets to die poor.

 Friday, 6 September 2013